softwaremill/diffx/docs-sources/index.md

 ![](https://github.com/softwaremill/diffx/blob/master/example.png?raw=true)

-`diffx` is available for Scala 2.12 and 2.13 both jvm and js.
+`diffx` is available for Scala 3, 2.13 and 2.12 both jvm and js.

 The core of `diffx` comes in a single jar.